shajiakhan/lab-docs/labs/networking/internetworking-basics-host-routing-virtualbox.md

-# Internetworking basics - routing begins at hosts - Connecting two networks with one router
+# Internetworking basics - routing begins at hosts - Connecting two networks with one router in VirtualBox

 ## Lab Purpose

 This lab will help you get started with understanding internetworking (i.e. connecting two or more networks together and moving Layer 3 datagrams between networks).
 It will also help you understand that routing begins at hosts as each host must decide what to do with outgoing Layer 3 datagram.
+We'll implement this lab in VirtualBox but a similar setup can be made using physical machines or [in cloud environments](../openstack/internetworking-basics-host-routing.md).

 ### Learning Outcomes

-1. Basic understanding of virtual networking in cloud environments such as OpenStack
+1. Basic understanding of virtualized networks using hypervisors such as VirtualBox
 2. Create and deploy IP networks.
 3. Create and configure routers to interconnect networks.
 4. Describe routing process as initiating at the host